davekacz/NBA_Salary_Prediction/README_notes.md

 Inaccuracies aren't exactly *wrong*.
 We can consider the results what a player is actually worth.
 Doing some testing on the simple models, Steph Curry in 2019 was worst prediction.
 Something like 30M difference.
 But that season he was hurt and only played 5 games.
 So maybe he wasn't worth his 40M contract?

 Anyway we can see what our model thinks a player is worth, highlight some highs and lows.
 Then do a groupby on teams and do the same.

-* Regular Stats vs Advanced Stats.
-Does including advanced stats in the model make them perform significantly more accurately?
-Not sure if I feel like adding this...

 ## Data Clean Up Notes